mashirui521/udacity-data-algo-project-3/explanation.md

 Building a Trie to realize the autocomplete and give suggestions for the given input suffix.

 ## Choice of Data Structure
-Trie is a tree, each path from root node and lief node is indicating a word.
+Trie is a tree, each path from root node to lief node is indicating a word.
 For each `TrieNode`, the flag `is_word` is indicating whether it can build a complete word.
 The flag in lief nodes are `True`, while in other nodes are `False`.

 ## Time and Space Complexity
 **Time complexity**